 Only certain types of legal proceedings invoke double jeopardy protection.
-If a particular proceeding does not place an individual in jeopardy, then subsequent proceedings against that individual for the same conduct are not prohibited.
+If a particular proceeding doesn't place an individual in jeopardy, then subsequent proceedings against that individual for the same conduct aren't prohibited.
 The text of the Fifth Amendment suggests that the protection against double jeopardy extends only to proceedings threatening "life or limb."
-Nevertheless, the Supreme Court has established that the right against double jeopardy is not limited to capital crimes or corporeal punishment but extends to all felonies, misdemeanors, and juvenile delinquency adjudications, regardless of the punishments they prescribe.
+This may seem vague, but the U.S. Supreme Court established that the right against double jeopardy isn't limited to capital crimes or corporal punishment.

 In Benton v.
-Maryland, 39 U.S. 784, 89 S. Ct.
-2056, 23 L. Ed.2d 707 (1969), the U. S. Supreme Court ruled that the Fifth Amendment's Double Jeopardy Clause is applicable to both state and federal proceedings.
+Maryland, the U. S. Supreme Court ruled that the Fifth Amendment's Double Jeopardy Clause is applicable to both state and federal proceedings.
 Prior to this ruling, an individual accused of violating state law could rely only on that particular state's protection against double jeopardy.
 Some states offered greater protection against double jeopardy than did others, and frequently the level of protection offered was less than that offered under the federal Constitution.
 The Supreme Court said this was impermissible.

-Civil proceedings, for example, seek to compensate injured persons for any losses they have suffered, while administrative proceedings can serve various remedial functions (e.g., license revocation) unrelated to deterrence or retribution.
+Civil proceedings, for example, seek to compensate injured persons for any losses they've suffered, while administrative proceedings can serve various remedial functions (e.g., license revocation) unrelated to deterrence or retribution.
 Because civil, administrative, and criminal proceedings serve different objectives, a single course of conduct can give rise to multiple trials in different types of courtrooms.

-The multiple legal proceedings brought against O. J. (Orenthal James) Simpson over the death of Nicole Brown Simpson and Ronald Lyle Goldman illustrate these various objectives.
+The multiple legal proceedings brought against O. J. Simpson over the death of Nicole Brown Simpson and Ronald Lyle Goldman illustrate these various objectives.
 The state of California prosecuted Simpson for the murders of his former wife and her friend.
 Despite Simpson's acquittal in criminal court, the families of the two victims filed three civil suits against him.
 The criminal proceedings had been instituted to punish Simpson, incarcerate him, and deter others from similar behavior.
 The civil suits were designed in part to make the victims' families whole by compensating them with money damages for the losses they suffered.